Transfer Student

 Whether you’re transferring to our main campus from another college or university in the middle of your education or after taking a break from college classes, we’re here to prove that you belong at Campbell.

-Those interested in earning a degree 100% online or at our Camp Lejeune, Fort Liberty & Pope, or Raleigh campuses should direct their search and apply at our Adult & Online Education website at aoe.campbell.edu.
+Those interested in earning a degree 100% online or at our Camp Lejeune, Fort Bragg & Pope, or Raleigh campuses should direct their search and apply at our Adult & Online Education website at aoe.campbell.edu.
 Each campus offers full advising and student services along with a variety of degree choices.

 The Transfer Admissions Process & Requirements